A Theoretical and Empirical Comparison of Gradient Approximations in Derivative-Free Optimization: Numerical Results

 and report the average log of the relative error, i.e., $\log_{10}{\theta}$.
 Theory dictates that an optimization algorithm will converge if $\log_{10}{\theta} < \log_{10}{1/2} \approx -0.301$, namely $\theta < 1/2$, with sufficiently high probability; see \cite{berahas2019global}.

 \paragraph{Gradient estimation on a synthetic function} We first conduct tests on a synthetic function,

 where $n$ is an even number denoting the input dimension, $1_{n\times n}$ denotes an $n$ by $n$ matrix of all ones, and $L>M>0$.
 We approximate the gradient of $\phi$ at the origin, for which $\|\nabla \phi(0)\| = \sqrt{\frac{n}{2}} M$.
 The Lipschitz constants for the first and second derivatives are $L$ and $\max\{M,1\}$, respectively.
 The function given in \eqref{eq:sincos} allows us to vary all the moving components in the gradient approximations, namely, the dimension $n$, the Lipschitz constants $L$ and $M$ of the gradients and Hessians, respectively, the sampling radius $\sigma$ and the size of the sample set $N$, in order to evaluate the different gradient approximation methods.
-We show results for two regimes: $(1)$ the noise-free regime where $f(x) = \phi(x)$ (Figure \ref{fig:fig_grad_approx_sin}, left column); and, $(2)$ the noisy regime where $f(x) = \phi(x) + \epsilon(x)$ and $\epsilon(x) \sim U([-\epsilon_f, \epsilon_f])$ (Figure \ref{fig:fig_grad_approx_sin}, right column).
+We show results for two regimes: $(1)$ the noise-free regime where $f(x) = \phi(x)$ (Figure \ref{fig:fig_grad_approx_sin}, left column); and, $(2)$ the noisy regime where $f(x) = \phi(x) + \epsilon(x)$ and $\epsilon(x) \sim U([-\epsilon_f, \epsilon_f])$ with $\epsilon_f = 0.0001$ (Figure \ref{fig:fig_grad_approx_sin}, right column).

-We illustrate the performance of the gradient approximations using two sets (noise-free and noisy) of $5$ box plots (Figure \ref{fig:fig_grad_approx_sin}).
+We illustrate the relative approximation errors of the different methods using two sets (noise-free and noisy) of $5$ box plots (Figure \ref{fig:fig_grad_approx_sin}).
 The default values of the parameters are: $n=20$, $M=1$, $L=2$, $\sigma = 0.01$, and $N= 4n$ (for the smoothing methods).
 For each box plot, we vary one of the parameters.
+Since the acutal sampling radius for Gaussian smoothing methods is not $\sigma$ but $\sigma \mathbb{E}_{u \sim \mathcal{N}(0,I)}$, the $\sigma$ used for these methods was $\sigma$ divided by $\mathbb{E}_{u \sim \mathcal{N}(0,I)}$.
 Note, when comparing the relative errors for different values of $M$, the constant $L$ is was set to $M+1$.
 For all randomized methods, including linear interpolation, $\nabla \phi(0)$ is estimated 100 times, i.e., we compute 100 realizations of $g(0)$.
 For linear interpolation, the directions $\{u_i\}_{i=1}^n$ are chosen as $u_i \sim \mathcal{N}(0,I)$ for all $i = 1,2,\dots, n$, and then normalized so that they lie in a unit ball $u_i \gets u_i / \max_{j\in\{1,\dots,n\}} \|u_j\|$.
 Moreover, all experiments in the noisy regime were conducted 100 times.
+Finally, in each of the plots in Figure \ref{fig:fig_grad_approx_sin} one parameter was varied and all the rest were set to their default values.